Contacts : Karine.AltisenATuniv-grenoble-alpes.fr, Pierre.CorbineauATuniv-grenoble-alpes.fr, Stephane.DevismesATu-picardie.fr

 In this internship, we propose to contribute to further developments of the framework under one of the following directions

-- Development of the complexity proof of an identified case study.
-As a plus, it may experiment compositional results (the design of self-stabilizing algorithms is usually compositional : two simple algorithms can be used together (composed) to create a more complex one) in order to deduce the complexity of a composed algorithm using the cost of each brick.
+- Development of compositional results : the design of self-stabilizing algorithms is usually compositional (two simple algorithms can be used together (composed) to create a more complex one) in order to deduce the complexity of a composed algorithm using the cost of each brick.

 - Connection of the PADEC framework to the SASA simulator, a simulator dedicated to distributed self-stabilizing algorithms so that the algorithms under test and the algorithms that are mechanically proved share the same definition.